 Parents consider giving their babies formula for many reasons.
 In some cases it is medically necessary.
-At other times, mom may believe that her milk supply is low (and thus think that formula is needed) when her supply is just fine.
-In the vast majority of cases, formula is not medically necessary.
-If you feel that your baby genuinely has a need for formula supplementation (or your baby’s doctor has suggested or recommended it), then contact a lactation consultant (preferably IBCLC) for guidance.
-A good lactation consultant can assess the need for supplementation and guide you in the use of supplements so as to preserve the nursing relationship.
-Here is some information on how to find a lactation consultant.
+At other times, mom may believe that her milk supply is low (and thus think that formula is needed) when her supply is actually fine.
+Sometimes it’s simply the parent’s choice.
+If you feel that your baby has a need for formula supplementation (or your baby’s doctor has suggested or recommended it) and you wish to continue breastfeeding, then contact a lactation consultant (preferably IBCLC) for guidance.
+A good lactation consultant can assess the need for supplementation and guide you in the use of supplements to support your own breastfeeding goals.

-I do not want to imply that breastfeeding has to be “all or nothing” – any amount of breastfeeding is beneficial to both mom and baby.
-I do, however, want moms to be informed on this issue, as most are not nearly as aware of these risks as they need to be.
+Remember that breastfeeding does not have to be “all or nothing” – any amount of breastfeeding is beneficial to both mom and baby.

 - When It Has to be Formula: Optimizing the Health of Your Formula-Fed Baby by Dr. Linda Folden Palmer